Can Cats Eat Ham? Vet Reviewed Health & Safety Guide

 Before we start discussing the benefits and drawbacks of feeding ham to your feline, it’s important to understand what a cat’s diet should even look like in the first place.
 Cats are obligate carnivores, which means that they get all of the nutrients their bodies require from eating other animals.
-In the wild, cats won’t eat any type of plant matter such as fruits, vegetables, or grasses.
-Rather, they hunt and kill everything that they eat.
+In the wild, the animals that cats hunt and scavenge provide them all the nutrients they need for growth, maintenance, and reproduction.

 Domestic house cats are obviously not hunting and killing live animals on a regular basis.
 Still, their diet should reflect what they would be eating in the wild.
 Cats should be eating a diet that’s high in protein, low in carbohydrates, and has a moderate amount of fats.